 Please fill out this Google form to receive updates and be notified when registration starts!
 As always, please email with questions or concerns.

 Open to: High School Students, Grade 9-12 (International), Year 10-13 (UK) or students aged between 15 and 18

-The Harvard Undergraduate Economics Association (HUEA), in collaboration with the Harvard College Economics Review (HCER), is delighted to announce the commencement of a new annual essay competition.
+Since 2018, the Harvard Undergraduate Economics Association (HUEA) has held an annual essay competition.
 This essay competition will be open to high school students of any year and is a fantastic opportunity to demonstrate an accomplished level of writing and to also demonstrate a convincing and well-argued essay.
 The competition is also an excellent opportunity to display, to colleges and universities, your high level writing skills on Common Application and UCAS personal statements.